DelphinusLab/prover-node-docker/README.md

 MongoDB will work "out-of-the-box", however, if you need to do something specific, please refer the following section.

+Note: If initializing from a checkpoint, it may take time to perform the initial restore.

 ### Default Settings/Config

 For most use cases, the default options should be sufficient.